Jorge-G-P/IHC_HE_GenAI/README.md

  	TRAIN_DIR_IHC = bci_dataset_ihc_train
  	TRAIN_DIR_HE = bci_dataset_he_train
  	```
- 	Then, open the `/path/to/the/repository/cycleGAN/utils.py` file and change `import cycleGAN.config as config` to `import config`
+ 	Then, open the `/path/to/the/repository/cycleGAN/utils.py` file and change `import cycleGAN.config as config` to `import config`.
+If you want you can change other hyperparameters (e.g. learning rate, batch_size, num_res_blocks, etc), which are all on the `/path/to/the/repository/cycleGAN/config.py`, to compare the difference in training time and results.
+All the hyperparameters are described on that file, for better understanding of their role in the model.

 3. Run the following command on the terminal to start training the model: